earthly/website/blog/_posts/2021-09-28-pull-through-cache.md

 ### HTTPS

 For us at Earthly; our infrastructure resides on a `.dev` domain.
 The entirety of `.dev` uses [HSTS](https://hstspreload.org/).
-This means we couldn't just leave our cache on HTTP.
+This means I couldn't just leave our cache on HTTP.
 Besides, in the era of [Let's Encrypt](https://letsencrypt.org/), its simple enough to set up, right?

 Well, kinda.
 At the time of this writing, there's [an issue with the default image](https://github.com/docker/distribution-library-image/issues/96), and a [similar issue upstream for the registry program itself](https://github.com/distribution/distribution/issues/3041).
 Because Let's Encrypt turned off the relevant APIs, and the default image is so old, you'll need use one of three approaches:

 #### Compile A Registry

-[This is the approach we took](https://github.com/earthly/registry).
+[This is the approach I took](https://github.com/earthly/registry).
 You can simply wrap the existing `registry` image in another Dockerfile using `FROM registry:2` (or use an Earthfile ;)) and replace the binary with another built from the `distribution/registry` source.

 After that, it was as simple as configuring it as specified using the [`http.letsencrypt` key](https://docs.docker.com/registry/configuration/#letsencrypt) :